New Swabia: German Antarctic Expedition (1938–1939)

 On its return trip to Germany, the expedition made oceanographic studies near Bouvet Island and Fernando de Noronha, arriving back in Hamburg on 11 April 1939.
-Meanwhile, the Norwegian government had learned about the expedition through reports from whalers along the coast of Queen Maud Land.
-Although some, notably Norwegian writer Bjarne Aagaard and German geographer Ernst Herrmann, have claimed that Germany never actually occupied the territory, it is well documented that Germany issued a decree about the establishment of a German Antarctic Sector called New Swabia after the expedition's return in August 1939.
+Meanwhile, the Norwegian government had learned about the expedition through the director of the NSIU, Adolf Hoel, who heard of the news by chance, from Ernst Hermann's wife.
+Furthermore the Norwegian government had received reports from whalers along the coast of Queen Maud Land.

-Germany never advanced any territorial claims to the region, which were abandoned in 1945.
+Germany never advanced any territorial claims to the region.

 Geographic features mapped by the expedition

 Because the area was first explored by a German expedition, the name Neuschwabenland (New Swabia) is still used for the region on some maps, as are many of the German names given to its geographic features.
 Some geographic features mapped by the expedition were not named until the Norwegian-British-Swedish Antarctic Expedition (NBSAE) (1949–1952), led by John Schjelderup Giæver.
 Others were not named until they were remapped from aerial photographs taken by the Norwegian Antarctic Expedition (1958–1959).